How to leave your California residency?

 5. Third-party tip-offs: The IRS and individual states share information.
 A tip-off from the IRS or another third party about your residency status or financial activities could trigger a residency audit.

 The California residency audit process is comprehensive, and the FTB looks at a multitude of factors to ascertain an individual's true residency status.
-Understanding these triggers and being prepared can help mitigate the risks associated with a residency audit.
+Understanding these triggers, and being prepared with proof of your residency elsewhere, can help mitigate the risks associated with a residency audit.

 Do I have to pay California taxes if I live out of state?

-The answer is “sometimes.”, Here are the conditions under which you would need to pay taxes to California even if you live out of state:
+The answer is “sometimes.”
+Here are conditions under which you owe taxes to California even if you live out of state:

 1. Income sourced in California: If you earn income in California, such as from rental properties or businesses operating in the state, you are required to pay taxes on that income to California, regardless of where you live.